racertvc-cmyk/Apex-Macro/README.md

 (Note: If you run the script without installing it, the built-in loader will attempt to install it for you automatically!)

-Step 3: Run the Script

-Start the macro by running:

-python tinytask_dark.py

-🛠️ How to Compile to .exe Yourself

-If you prefer using an .exe but want to be absolutely sure of its safety, you can compile the code yourself using your own machine:

-Install PyInstaller:

-pip install pyinstaller

-Build the single-file executable:

-pyinstaller --onefile --noconsole tinytask_dark.py

-Once completed, your custom-built executable will be waiting safely inside the newly created dist folder!

 📜 License

 This project is licensed under the MIT License - feel free to use, modify, and distribute it!